John Shaw (public servant): Military service

+Department of Main Roads

+On returning to civilian life in Australia in March 1946, Shaw resumed his work with the Department of Main Roads as Assistant Chief Engineer, and as Chief Engineer from August 1946.
+In 1950 he visited the United Kingdom and North America on an official mission to study highway engineering.
+Rising to be Assistant Commissioner from 23 September 1953, Shaw oversaw various major projects such as the Warringah Freeway, the Gladesville Bridge, and the Roseville Bridge, at a time of major public investment in road projects.

+After eight years as assistant commissioner, when commissioner Sherrard retired at the statutory retirement age of 65, Shaw rose to the office of Commissioner for Main Roads from 20 April 1962.
+As commissioner, in the 1966 New Year Honours he was made a Commander of the Order of the British Empire (CBE).
+He received the Queen Elizabeth II Coronation Medal in 1953.
+Shaw retired as Commissioner on 25 August 1967.

 Later career and legacy

-On returning to civilian life in Australia, Shaw resumed his work with the then Department of Main Roads, rising to Assistant Commissioner in 1953 and overseeing various post-war infrastructure projects such as the Gladesville Bridge, where he served as Chief Engineer.
-Shaw eventually rose to the office of Commissioner for Main Roads from 20 April 1962 to 1967.
-As Commissioner, on 12 June 1966 he was invested as a Commander of the Order of the British Empire (CBE).

-After his retirement John Shaw served as the Deputy Chief Commissioner of the City of Sydney from its dismissal by the Askin Government on 14 November 1967 to 26 September 1969.
+After his retirement, Shaw served as the Deputy Chief Commissioner of the City of Sydney from its dismissal by the Askin Government on 14 November 1967 to 26 September 1969, being responsible for implementing the Askin Government's plans for reorganising the City of Sydney.
 Shaw also served as the National President of the Australian Road Federation from 1968 to 1979.
-He is the only Australian ever to have been honoured by the International Road Federation as "Man of the Year".
+He is the only Australian ever to have been honoured by the International Road Federation as "Man of the Year" in 1968.
+Shaw was then elected at the 6 February 1969 Election for the 1st Constituency of the Sydney County Council, which was responsible for the electricity network and utility services throughout much of Sydney.
+In January 1971, he was elected as chairman of the council, expressing his interest in the beautification of street electricity infrastructure: "I think that if undergrounding cannot be done then the poles should be made more attractive and erected straighter."

+A long term resident of Manly and Balgowlah on the Northern Beaches of Sydney, Shaw died at Manly Hospital on 20 April 1983 at the ago of 80.
+Shaw's funeral was held on 26 April 1983 at St Matthew's Anglican Church, Manly, and he was buried at Frenchs Forest Cemetery.

-The "John Shaw Award", which was initiated in the Queensland Region of the Australian Road Federation, acknowledges his outstanding contribution to roads.
-Roads Australia has an award in his honour.
-The "John Shaw Medal" is considered as one of the most significant achievements in the Australian Road Transport Sector.
+In his memory, the "John Shaw Award" was initiated in the Queensland Region of the Australian Road Federation (now known as Roads Australia) in acknowledgment of "his outstanding contribution to roads".
+The national body of Roads Australia also has an award in his honour: the "John Shaw Medal", which is considered as one of the most significant achievements in the Australian road transport sector.
 In 1991, his son established the "JAL and DL Shaw Award" with the gift of $10 000 in memory of his father, for graduates of the University of Sydney Faculty of Engineering and Information Technologies.